FlashpointProject/Flashpoint-API/README.md

 ### Running and Maintenance

-Run in a development environment with `python3 -m app`
+Run in a development environment with `python3 -m fp_api`

 Run in a production environment with gunicorn.
 Various setups suggested [here.](https://stackoverflow.com/a/35839360)